Sacred Heart College of Lucena City

-Sacred Heart College of Lucena City is an educational institution in Lucena City, Quezon, Philippines.
+Sacred Heart College of Lucena City Inc. is an educational institution in Lucena City, Quezon, Philippines.
 The first catholic learning institution in Quezon Province, it was founded on April 27, 1884.
-It had its roots in the vision of a simple and saintly woman named Hermana Fausta Labrador whose exemplary life was moulded on the Vincentian spirituality.
+It had its roots in the vision of a simple and saintly woman named Hermana Fausta whose exemplary life was moulded on the Vincentian spirituality.
 The school grew and its status was changed from Academy to College in 1941.
-It was formally turned-over to the Daughters of Charity of Saint Vincent de Paul on August 14, 1937.

-The school's basic education division offers primary and secondary education from kindergarten through grade 12.
+It was formally turned-over to the Daughters of Charity of Saint Vincent de Paul on 1 August 1937.
+The school's basic education division offers primary and secondary education from Kindergarten to Grade 12 (K-12).
 The higher education division offers courses leading to associate degrees, bachelor's degrees, and master's degrees.

 History

 Sacred Heart College, the oldest Catholic institution for men and women in Quezon Province, was founded on April 27, 1884.
 The school had its roots in the vision of a simple and saintly woman named Fausta Labrador y Zarsadias who, at the age of 26, opened a Charity school to form the youth according to the ideals of the Catholic faith.

 The mission of Hermana Uta, as she was fondly called, obtained its first shapes through Don Gregorio Merchan, a wealthy citizen of Lucena, who offered his house to serve as the first school building on April 27, 1884.
 Having been trained and molded by the Daughters of Charity at the Colegio de Santa Rosa, Hermana Uta later decided to leave her school in the hands of the Daughters of Charity in the twilight of her life.
 The school was handed over to the Sisters on August 14, 1937.

-In 1939, the school was operating the complete primary, intermediate and high school courses.
+In 1939, the school was operating the complete primary, intermediate, and high school courses.

 Realizing the need for the good teachers founded on solid Christian ideals, the sisters deemed it necessary to open a teacher-training course.
 So in 1941, the school offered the Junior Normal Courses (E.T.C.).
 With the opening of the new course, the status of the school was changed from Academy to College.
 The outbreak of the war in December 1941 forced the temporary closure of the school.
 The school reopened in July 1942 during the Japanese occupation.

 On September 14, 1942, at the age of 84, the saintly Foundress of Sacred Heart College died.
 But her spirit continues to live to this day in the hearts of the people she had impressed with her mission.
 It seemed that not even the conflagration that swept the first school building on June 11, 1944 could kill the spirit of utter selflessness.
 From the house of Don Gregorio Merchan to the residence of Don Agaton Rodriguez to the house of Atty.
 Fabian Millar to the Club X building to the present school site the spirit of the Foundress continues to permeate the corridors, the hall, the grounds and the chapel.